 - Other facility-level testing.

-Please provide information about any national testing campaigns or shifts in testing strategies that might explain any changes to testing volumes when compared to previous years.
-If data on retesting rates among HIV -positive or HIV-negative individuals are available, please also provide this.
+Please provide information in the comments box about any national testing campaigns or shifts in testing strategies that might explain changes to testing volumes when compared to previous years.
+If data on retesting rates among HIV-positive or HIV-negative individuals are available, please also provide this in the comments box.

 TL.2 HTS testing volume and positivity, 2020, WHO Consolidated HIV strategic information guidelines: driving impact through programme monitoring and management (https://www.who.int/publications/i/item/consolidated-hiv-strategic-information-guidelines).